Santo Tomas, Batangas: Barangays

-Santo Tomas is politically subdivided into 30 barangays.
-Most of the barangays were named after saints.
+Santo Tomas is politically subdivided into 30 barangays, as indicated in the matrix below.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

-In the 2020 census, Santo Tomas had a population of 218,500.
+In the 2024 census, Santo Tomas had a population of 226,772.
 The population density was sigfig 226,772/95.41.

 Economy

 The First Philippine Industrial Park which is owned by the Lopez Group of Companies is located in the city.

-Most of the city is residential with a lot of farmland.
+Most of the city is residential with a lot of farmlands.
 There are also some developed subdivisions along the city like the San Antonio Heights in Barangay San Antonio which was developed by Avida Land, a division of Ayala Land, Camella Homes, and Terrazza de Santo Tomas in Barangay San Roque which was developed by Ovialand.
 The city is well known for an entire strip of bulalo (bone marrow soup) restaurants and to a hospital named Saint Cabrini Medical Center which is located inside the city center.

 Aside from various real estate development in the city, Santo Tomas also has a popular lifestyle and commercial complex in the locality.
-The AGOJO-Lifestyle Strip located in the Central Business District (CBD) along Maharlika Highway houses various restaurants, coffee shops, salons, clothing boutiques, videoke bars, fitness gym, and automotive services.
-Popular restaurants and coffee shops include both international brands and home grown establishments.
-AllHome Santo Tomas and Liana's Junction Santo Tomas are known shopping destinations that operate in the city.
-SM City Santo Tomas, a future SM Supermall, is under construction along Maharlika Highway.
+The Lifestyle Strip, AllHome Santo Tomas, Liana's Junction Santo Tomas, S&R Membership Shopping Santo Tomas, and SM City Santo Tomas are known shopping destinations that operate in the city.